 name=value pairs, so all I need do to validate the contents of this array is to compare it field by field with the contents of the $fieldspec array which consists of a series of

 name=specification pairs.
-Any competent programmer should see how easy it is to have standard code which can compare a field's value with its specifications.
+Any competent programmer should see how easy it is to have standard code which can compare a field's value in the $fieldarray array with its specifications in the $fieldspec array.
 In my framework this code exists in my validation object.

 It should be obvious to any programmer that if you have an object which contains a number of methods which can be called then you must have a separate object which calls those methods.
 That is why each Model requires a Controller.
-The Controller receives requests from the user, and translates those requests into one or more method calls on one or more Model objects.
-When the Model(s) have finished their processing the results are then passed to the View so that they can be presented to the user in the desired format.
+The Controller receives requests from the user in the form of a GET or POST request, and translates those requests into one or more method calls on one or more Model objects.
+When the Model(s) have finished their processing the results are then passed to the View in the form of an array so that they can be presented to the user in the desired format.

 This is where I avoided a common mistake made by far too many programmers.
 When it comes to performing the common CRUD operations on different database tables, such as Customer, Product and Invoice, I have seen too many implementations using method names which include the name of the object such as the following: